 b) Chronic heart failure

-- Symptoms appear slowly over period of time.
+- In this type of heart failure, symptoms appear slowly over period of time.

 c) Congestive heart failure

-- Results by accumulation of fluid in lungs and other tissues.
+- It is the type of heart failure that results by accumulation of fluid in lungs and other tissues.

-- Blood remains in heart when unable to pump blood through aorta.
+- Blood remains in heart as it becomes unable to pump blood through aorta.

-- This cause accumulation of blood in veins called vascular congestion.
+- This condition lead to the dilation of the chambers which cause accumulation of blood in veins called vascular congestion.

-- Occurrence of fluid retention and pulmonary edema.
+- There is occurrence of fluid retention and pulmonary edema also.

 - Lung disorders

 - Congenital heart diseases

 - Defective heart valves

 - Genetic causes

 - Excess alcohol consumption